Yongzheng Emperor Yin Zhen — Founder of the Most Autocratic Agency in History of China

 When Yongzheng Emperor ascended to the throne, he took over from his father a government full of partial conflicts and corrupted officials, and a relatively empty exchequer, because of some long-term wars.

-Consequently, the Yongzheng Emperor became not only a diligent monarch who cared about his people but also a brave and a real fighter.
+Consequently, the Yongzheng Emperor became not only a diligent monarch who cared about his people but also a brave and real fighter.

 Besides his tough and complete defeating of those political parties, Yongzheng Emperor also sternly and equally punished and executed those corrupted officials, no matter how noble these people were.